brunswickcomputing/racketmanager/readme.txt

 == Changelog ==

+= 6.0.1 =
+* BUGFIX: use correct plugin name in widget.php to load Javascript
+* BUGFIX: use correct plugin name in admin.php for ajax settings
+* UPDATE: remove tinymce

 = 6.0.0 =
-* NEW: use racketmanager instead of racketmanager
+* NEW: use racketmanager instead of leaguemanager

 = 5.6.22 =
 * BUGFIX: user correct team field for checkPlayerResult